telerik/maui-docs/controls/timespanpicker/commands.md

 The TimeSpanPicker allows you to add a custom logic for the `Accept` and `Cancel` commands which are executed when the **OK** or **Cancel** buttons are clicked.

 * `AcceptCommand`(`ICommand`)&mdash;Defines the command, which confirms the current selection of the picker and closes the popup or drop-down.
+Use the `AcceptCommandParameter` to pass a parameter to the command execute method.
 * `CancelCommand`(`ICommand`)&mdash;Defines the command, which rejects the current selection of the picker and closes the popup or drop-down.
+Use the `CancelCommandParameter` to pass a parameter to the command execute method.

 You can apply the `Accept` and `Cancel` commands for the popup mode by setting the `PopupSettings` property of the TimeSpanPicker.
 For the drop-down mode, use the `DropDownSettings` property.